 Status: Tariff sheets were filed on May 23, 2008 and accepted by FERC on November 26, 2008.
 The ISO will continue to monitor to for dec bid gaming and will file amended tariff language if needed.

-Issues Related to Constrained Output Generation (COG) Pricing (I)
+Issues Related to Constrained Output Generation (COG) Pricing

 The February 2005 LECG report stated that the mechanism proposed for implementation of real-time constrained output generator (COG) pricing could result in the calculation of inappropriately high prices during circumstances in which uneconomic gas turbines are operating as a result of either minimum run time or minimum-down time constraints.